 Ullapool - Gairloch

-Sadly our trip is slowly coming closer to an end, and this hour and a half drive to Gairloch is simply a reminder of that.
+Sadly our trip is slowly coming closer to an end, and this hour-and-a-half drive to Gairloch is simply a reminder of that.
 Start your day by exploring Inverewe Garden, a mosaic of landscape habitats home to Scotland’s most iconic wildlife, including red deer, pine martens, otters, eagles and red squirrels!
 Then you can either head to the museum or gallery to learn more, or you can visit Red Point beaches to dip your toes and enjoy the fresh Scottish air.
-Spend your afternoon wandering around Aultbea, a small village five miles north of Poolewe on the north eastern shore of Loch Ewe.
+Spend your afternoon wandering around Aultbea, a small village five miles north of Poolewe on the northeastern shore of Loch Ewe.
 Walk alongside the small harbour, visit local craft shops and enjoy the local cuisine for dinner!

 Gairloch - Kinlochewe

-Start your day early with a half hour drive to Kinlochewe, where you’ll be heading straight for Beinn Eighe National Nature Reserve.
-Lace up your best hiking boots and head for the trails, climbing Britain’s first National Nature Reserve.
+Start your day early with a half-hour drive to Kinlochewe, where you’ll be heading straight for Beinn Eighe National Nature Reserve.
+Lace-up your best hiking boots and head for the trails, climbing Britain’s first National Nature Reserve.
 It consists of a cluster of mountain peaks, ancient pinewoods, secretive crossbills and gliding golden eagles.
 Trails range from 1.5km to 6.5km, and you can find out more at the visitor centre onsite.
 Follow this with a traditional Scottish breakfast, courtesy of Whistle Stop Cafe!
 Be sure to try the creamy Scottish porridge or a tasty bacon roll.
 To let this digest, drive the long road to Lower Diabaig, enjoying the stunning views along the way.
-For your afternoon, why not it take it easy?
+For your afternoon, why not take it easy?
 Catch another loch with Loch Maree or try some Scottish delicacies in the village.

 N 57.60481, W 5.30439